planet-nine-app/sessionless/README.md

 `generateUUID()`: creates a unique UUID for a user

-`associateKeys(associationMessage: String, primarySignature: String, secondarySignature: String, publicKey: String)`: associates a gateway's key with the user's primary key.
+`associateKeys(associationMessage: String, primarySignature: String, secondarySignature: String, publicKey: String)`: associates a secondary's key with the user's primary key.

 `revokeKey(message: String, signature: String, publicKey: String)`: Revokes a gateway's key from the user.